JLLeitschuh/ktlint-gradle/README.md

 ## Warning

-This uses/publishes with a beta version of gradle.
-I plan to fix this as soon as the newest version of gradle script kotlin is released with a stable version of kotlin.
+This plugin was written using the new API available for gradle script kotlin builds.
+This API is available in new versions of gradle.

+This plugin has only been tested with gradle `3.5` and should work with versions `3.5+`.

+If you find this plugin works with older versions feel free to update this readme to reflect this.

 ## How to use